-All dog owners know that their canine companions enjoy the occasional bite of grass, followed mainly through vomiting at breakfast.
+All dog owners know that their canine companions enjoy the occasional bite of grass, often followed by vomiting.
 Due to this reaction, it is common for dog owners to think that grass is toxic to their canine bodies, and many people will criticize them for eating green things.

-You might be surprised to learn that it can have numerous health benefits when dogs eat grass, including everything from relieving constipation and relieving natural stress.
-Here in this article, we discuss all the possibilities in which dogs eat grass and what impact grass has on your dog’s body.
+You might be surprised to learn that grass-eating may have numerous health benefits, including everything from relieving constipation to relieving natural stress.
+Here in this article, we discuss various potential reasons for grass-eating, and what impact grass has on your dog’s body.
 So for more information, keep reading.

 Why Does my Dog Eat Grass?

-Forcing dogs to eat grass is strange, especially since they are carnivores and do not need plants to survive.
+Dogs eating grass might seem strange, especially since they are carnivores and do not need plants to survive.
 In its current form, researchers haven’t agreed on a definitive reason why your dog likes to test your lawn, but there are many theories as to why they might.
 The main reasons are:

 1. The herb helps an upset stomach

-One of the most general theories behind why dogs eat grass is that it helps with an upset stomach.
-Dogs typically throw away the grass after ingesting it.
-And the reason for doing so is because dogs lack the necessary enzymes to digest grass.
-Thus, it has been thought that they can eat grass and then try to regurgitate it as ruminants.
-This process helps them, allowing them to cleanse their system of anything they cannot digest, such as their feathers or prey hair and bones.
-It is also a common cause of cats eating grass.
+One of the common theories why dogs eat grass is that it helps with an upset stomach.
+Dogs sometimes vomit the grass after ingesting it, and possibly the reason for doing so is because dogs lack the necessary enzymes to digest grass.
+This process may help them, allowing them to cleanse their stomach of anything they cannot digest, such as their feathers, hair and bones.
+This is also a common theory as to why cats eat grass as well.

 2. Herb juice contains folic acid

 Interestingly, grass juice contains folic acid, an essential vitamin that aids digestion, supports cell growth, and enhances hemoglobin production.
 If your dog feels that he is deficient in these vitamins, he can search for grass to find it.
 So if in doubt, why does my dog eat grass?
 It could be due to a lack of folic acid.